meysamtabriz/rtl-qwenlm/readme.md

    - Select the folder containing the extension files.

 4. **Use the Extension**
-   - Visit **deepseek.com**, then click the extension icon in the toolbar to toggle text direction.
+   - Visit **qwenlm.ai**, then click the extension icon in the toolbar to toggle text direction.

 ---